People like to feel like they are part of the norm.

 As human beings, we are programmed by society to believe that as long as we are doing what others are doing, we are normal.

-Hence, there is a need for acceptance.
+There is a need for acceptance.

-People are very afraid to be different.
+People are afraid to be different.

 It is human nature to want to go with the herd.